 The organization of Jehovah's Witnesses uses the following definition of (child) sexual abuse (Letter 'To All Bodies of Elders', September 1st, 2017):

 “Child sexual abuse is a perversion and generally includes sexual intercourse with a minor; oral or anal sex with a minor; fondling the genitals, breasts, or buttocks of a minor; voyeurism of a minor; indecent exposure to a minor; or soliciting a minor for sexual conduct.
 Depending on the circumstances of the case, it may include involvement with child pornography or “sexting” with a minor.
 “Sexting” describes the sending of sexually explicit messages or images electronically.”.

 For comparison, the definition of Movisie (2015):

 “Sexual abuse is any form of crossing a sexual boundary involving sex between an adult and a child because by definition there is inequality, or other situations where exploiting an age or power difference, for example when a teacher has sex with a pupil or a counsellor with a client.
 Sexual abuse of children is also called sexual child molestation.”.

-Movisie defines sex with a child by definition as abuse, because there is inequality.
-The definition of Jehovah's Witnesses does not mention that difference in power or that inequality, whereas that plays a role in sexual abuse.
-Instead, a number of concrete sexual acts are appointed.
+Movisie describes sex with a child by definition as abuse, because there is inequality.
+The definition of Jehovah's Witnesses does not refer to that difference of power or that inequality, while that actually plays a role in sexual abuse.
+Instead, a number of concrete sexual acts are mentioned.

 Unjust link with homosexuality